Redundancy Calculator

 Provide Your Age

-Enter how old you were on the date of redundancy.
-Your age affects the calculation rate—different multipliers apply for under 22, 22-41, and 41+.
+Enter how old you were on the date of termination.
+Your age affects the calculation rate—different multipliers apply for individuals under 22, those aged 22-41, and those aged 41 and above.

 Enter Years of Service